How to Make Powdered Sugar

 Powdered Sugar Variations

-Aside from using pure granulated sugar, you can also add cornstarch to prevent the sugar from clumping.
+Aside from using pure sugar, you can also add cornstarch to prevent the sugar from clumping.
 Here are other types of sugar so you can compare them and use them as needed:

-Confectioner’s Sugar
+Confectioner’s sugar

 Meanwhile, the powdered version can easily melt into whatever you’re cooking or preparing.

-Icing Sugar
+Icing sugar

-Brown Sugar
+Brown sugar

 confectioners sugar recipe